microsoft/vscode-gradle/CONTRIBUTING.md

 2. Install [Java version >= 8](https://adoptopenjdk.net/)
 3. Change directory to the root of the project
 4. Select Node version: `nvm use`
-5. Build project files: `./gradlew build`
+5. Build project files: `./gradlew assemble`

 Running the build for the first time can take a bit of time, but subsequent builds should be fast.